dodgyville/pyvida/README.md

 ======
 #### an easy-to-use fully-featured cross platform point-and-click adventure game engine ####

+June 2014: Active development of pyvida is currently occurring in the pyglet branch.
+This version is hardware accelerated, has a simpler API, and many other new features.
+However it is currently not ready for production.

 ### Features ###

 * cross platform - windows, mac and linux